 The Company will continue to monitor and assess the specific differences between Canadian GAAP and IFRS.
-A detailed evaluation and how that impacts the Company has been carried out during 2010.
+A detailed evaluation and how that impacts the Company's will occur during 2010.

 The Company has also evaluated the following areas:

 (a) Internal Controls over Financial Reporting